PrestaShop/docs/scale/benchmark/back-office.md

 ### Clone the repository

-To follow these instructions, you will use the following github repository:
+To follow these instructions, you will use the following GitHub repository:
 **[PrestaShop performance project](https://github.com/PrestaShop/performance-project)**

 ```